PolVilniusTech/public.incident.reporting.timeline.md/timeline/Lithuania.md

 ```
 ##### R esults
-Person should pay taxes instead of an entity when commercial purchases are made with person's disclosed account.
+Person required to open a new account, because he needs to pay taxes.
+Person require to know every account, that are linked with him.
 Entity could misuse account of this person and breach one or more jurisdictional regulation(s), take in account what is allowed and what - not.
 By traveling to other country issues are not terminated (what were done).
 ```